parthshr370/Computer-Science-Notes/Notes/Git and Github.md

 `git push -f origin master`

 With the `-f` tag you will override the remote branch code with your local repo code.

+41. `git whatchanged --since "1 week"` will give you all the changes made to repository in the timeframe